yorknouse/docs/pages/06-scheduled-activities.md

 Some other scripts and commands:

 `python ~/scripts/backup-best.py`
 : This is run weekly during the Fantasy Football season, to generate the "team of the week" on the front page.
 Outside of season, it adds an empty team to the database, which we do not want, so we comment out the line in the crontab.
-(It would be better to fix the script so that it won't matter)
+(It would be better to fix the script so that it won't matter, and stop the errors is frequently generates when it is running)

 `/var/www/scripts/nouse-backup-wp`
 : Backs up the WordPress MySQL database to the `/var/wwww/backup/` folder.
 The backup is compressed using `gzip` with the `--rsyncable` flag